xSorArc/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
 A lifestyle app.
 How is your day?
 What did you do?
 How do you feel?
 Lets track that!
+Users will find this app useful to help share their daily activities with the world!
+The idea came from our lovely teammate Karina.
+She pitched her idea, and we as a team added lots of insightful input.
+The end result is the next best thing since MAANG (Formerly FAANG)
 ### Features
 User Login - Making an account is vital to track what users do on that website User Day & Night Tracking -  How did you sleep, how was your breakfast?
 Log and rate each of those activities